typosquatter/ail-typo-squatting/README.md

-For regex file, each variations is transform into regex and concatenate with other to do only one big regex.
+For **Regex** file, each variations is transform into regex and concatenate with other to do only one big regex.

 ~~~~
 ail\-project\.org|il\-project\.org|al\-project\.org|ai\-project\.org|ailproject\.org|ail\-roject\.org|ail\-poject\.org|ail\-prject\.org|ail\-proect\.org|ail\-projct\.org|ail\-projet\.org|ail\-projec\.org